HeshamSHY/Turtly-Farmer/README.md

 ![Setup11](https://user-images.githubusercontent.com/79906420/155711347-b66001c2-7f3d-44f3-979a-951193bbdeaa.png)

 **5. The turtle will start working.
 Now you don't need to do anything else, just check on it every now and then and check the amount of coal and fuel left.**
 **You can check the wheat output on the third chest.
-Sometimes the seeds chest may overflow, this will most likly not harm anything, but you can empy some of it**
+Sometimes the seeds chest may overflow, this will most likely not cause any issues, but you can empty some of it**

 ![Setup12](https://user-images.githubusercontent.com/79906420/155711929-bf19ee6f-d109-45fa-9724-f79caf1fa8f3.png)